The ithlete Finger Sensor is the most convenient way to measure heart rate variability.

-- Universal to any device with a Lightning connector or headset jack
+- Universal to any device with a Lightning connector or USB-C port

 How to use the ithlete Finger Sensor

-The ithlete Finger Sensor is extremely simple to use, simply place on your finger, plug in to your device and you’re ready to go.
+The ithlete Finger Sensor is extremely simple to use, simply place it on your finger, plug into your device and you’re ready to go.
 Open the ithlete app, select take a reading and follow the 1 minute paced breathing measurement.
 The app will then deliver objective, actionable guidance on your training and recovery.

-To get the best experience with your ithlete Finger Sensor please ensure you follow these tips:
+To get the best experience with your Finger Sensor please ensure you follow these tips:

-- The receiver is fully plugged in to the phone, and is not blocked by a case or sleeve (should make a firm ‘click’)
+- The receiver is fully plugged into the phone, and is not blocked by a case or sleeve (which should make a firm ‘click’)